How to rent an apartment in Berlin, or in Germany — the viewing

 I didn’t initially do this and would show up to viewings with just myself and my hope, but when I saw that all of the other people there had a file and paperwork to hand right over I realized that I was a few steps behind.
 I immediately changed how I was going about the process and I created my own paperwork file to take with me to all the viewings.

-First, you need a copy of your passport; according to a law the estate agent has to make a copy of your ID even if you are only looking at the flat.
+First, you need a copy of your passport; according to law, the estate agent has to make a copy of your ID even if you are only looking at the flat.

 Second, you need a confirmation of no rental debts (in German this is called a “Mietkostenfreiheitsbescheinigung”); this document only confirms that you owe no money to your previous landlord and that you have always paid your rent on time.

-Third, you need to have confirmation of your salary because you have to prove that you can pay your rent.
+Third, you need to have confirmation of your salary because you have to prove that you can pay your rent (work contract and/or last three payslips).
 Landlords want to see proof of income or proof of savings to pay your rent.

 Fourth, you need to get a Schufa statement, which is the German credit record; if you’ve never lived in Germany before you won’t have this, but once you start a bank account here and sign contracts your Schufa record starts.

-Fifth, you may need to provide a proof of your Privathaftpflichtversicherung (Personal Liability Insurance) that pays in case of damage to the rented property.
-Having that insurance increases your chances of getting the flat if other viewers don't have it!
+Fifth, you must provide proof of your Privathaftpflichtversicherung (Personal Liability Insurance) that pays in case of damage to the rented property.
+Landlords will not take you if you do not have one!

-Dog owners: You will need a proof of a Dog Liability Insurance (Hundehaftpflicht) to cover damages caused by your dog to the rented property;
+Dog owners: You will need proof of Dog Liability Insurance (Hundehaftpflicht) to cover damages caused by your dog to the rented property.
+Landlords will not take you if you do not have one!

 I made quite a few copies of all of the above documents and carried them with me to all apartment viewings; this way I could hand it over to the estate agent if I loved the place and wanted to be seriously considered for the apartment.